gchiesa/gchiesa.github.io/content/posts/terraform-and-layered-infrastructure-part-1/index.md

 ### Taskfile

-Another technology, more tech-agnostic and portable, might be the new replacement for the glorified Makefiles, **[Taskfile](https://taskfile.dev/#/)**.
+**[Taskfile](https://taskfile.dev/#/)** is another technology, more agnostic and portable, tha is supposed to be the new replacement for the glorified Makefiles.
 It's a Golang project (single binary) that offers incredible flexibility and rich features to drive your orchestration.

 ## Final Thoughts and what's next

-I personally see Terragrunt as the most featured way to orchestrate even though, on the other side I dislike a bit the way it creates complex interpolations.
-It might become difficult to maintain.
+I personally see Terragrunt as the most featured way to orchestrate Terraform stack but, on the other side, I dislike a bit the way it creates complex interpolations.
+It might become difficult to maintain on the long run.

-The other possibility I see interesting is to describe the orchestration with Taskfile, so that you can create the tasks and be able to use them locally or on the runners.
+The other approach I see quite interesting, is to describe the orchestration with Taskfile, so that you can create the tasks and be able to use them locally or on the runners.

-Next article, I will showcase an example repository that follows the layered infrastructure pattern, just to try to explain more clearly how I think a good use of layers should be like.
+In the next article, I will showcase an example repository that follows the layered infrastructure pattern, just to try to explain more clearly how I think a good use of layers should be like.